The Australian Government seeks a gas market that:

 - strengthens our economy through liquefied natural gas (LNG) exports

-- delivers competitive domestic gas prices.
+- delivers gas at reasonable prices.

 Australian Domestic Gas Security Mechanism